PhD General Exam

 ●A reading list for each of the three areas in the exam, compiled by the student in consultation with the committee member for each area.
 The reading list should focus on “classic” works from the field (not just recent conference papers).
 The reading list could be similar to a reading list from a graduate seminar course.

-●Approvals from the three committee members (including biographical information for members from outside MAS).
-Approvals may be submitted via email.
+●Approval of the proposal from the three committee members (including biographical information for members from outside MAS).
+Approvals from the committee may be submitted via email.

 Oral Component of the General Exam